-Report directly to the assembly point rear of building

-- Check all pupils and staff are at the assembly point - Report any missing persons to the Head Fire Wardens at school building via two-way radio /Mobile phone, giving as much information as possible i.e. last known location etc.
+- 8 Report directly to the assembly point rear of building - B Check all students and staff are at the assembly point - Report any missing persons to the Head Fire Wardens at school building via two-way radio /Mobile phone, giving as much information as possible i.e. last known location etc.